Generic name: methyl salicylate topical (METH il sa LISS il ate TOP ik al)

 What is Icy Hot?

-Icy Hot (for the skin) is used for temporary relief of muscle or joint pain caused by strains, sprains, arthritis, bruising, or backaches.
+Icy Hot (for the skin) is used for temporary relief of minor aches and pains caused by strains, sprains, arthritis, bruising, nerve pain, simple backache, or pain in the lower spine.

 Icy Hot may also be used for purposes not listed in this medication guide.